 This is how #MySideOfNaantali looks like:

-Leave your car on FREE parking and explore Naantali by foot!
+Leave your car in the FREE parking and explore Naantali by foot!

 Take ‘The Love Trail’ and enjoy the view!

 On the way down you might want to stop at the rocks of the Copper Mountain.
-Scenic views will open on both sides of the trail, and it will be a top spot for photographing; On your right-hand side you’ll find an old air surveillance tower made of stones that dates back to Winter War.
-On your left-hand side you’ll have a beautiful view to the sea towards Kultaranta, the summer house of the Finnish president, and towards the town centre and the marina.
+Scenic views will open on both sides of the trail, and it will be a top spot for photographing; On your right-hand side, you’ll find an old air surveillance tower made of stones, which dates back to Winter War.
+On your left-hand side, you’ll have a beautiful view of the sea towards Kultaranta, the summer house of the Finnish president, and towards the town centre and the marina.